nerdschoolbergen/build-and-deploy/README.md

 * Download code: `git clone` for new repository or `git pull` to get changes from existing repository.
 * Download dependencies: `npm install` downloads npm dependencies and immediately after runs `bower install` to download bower packages.
 * The && clause causes `grunt build` to run right after `bower install`. "build" is an alias for running several tasks within grunt in sequence:
-  * `grunt sass` will compile calcApp.sas into calcApp.css
+  * `grunt sass` will compile calcApp.sass into calcApp.css
   * `grunt concat` will combine jquery.js, angular.js and bootstrap.js from bower folders and calcApp.module.js and calcCtrl.js from src folder into a single file: script.js, and bootstrap.css from bower folder and calcApp.css from src folder into a single css file: style.css
   * `grunt uglify` will minify the javascript file src/script.js into dist/script.min.js
   * `grunt cssmin` will minify the css file src/style.css into dist/style.min.css